nfroidure/knifecycle/.readme/contents.md

 ## Features
-- services management: start services taking their dependencies in count and shut them down the same way for graceful exits.
+- services management: start services taking their dependencies in count and shut them down the same way for graceful exits (namely dependency injection with inverted control);
-- easy end to end testing: just replace your services per your own mocks and stubs while ensuring your application integrity between testing and production.
+- easy end to end testing: just replace your services per your own mocks and stubs while ensuring your application integrity between testing and production;
-- isolation: isolate processing in a clean manner, per concerns.
+- isolation: isolate processing in a clean manner, per concerns;
-- functional programming ready: encapsulate global states allowing the rest of your application to be purely functional.
+- functional programming ready: encapsulate global states allowing the rest of your application to be purely functional;
-- no circular dependencies for services: while circular dependencies are not a problem within purely functional libraries (require allows it), it may be harmful for your services, knifecycle impeach that while providing an `$inject` service à la Angular to allow accessing existing services references.
+- no circular dependencies for services: while circular dependencies are not a problem within purely functional libraries (require allows it), it may be harmful for your services, `knifecycle` impeach that while providing an `$inject` service à la Angular to allow accessing existing services references if you really need to;
+- generate Mermaid graphs of the dependency tree.

 ## Usage

-Using Knifecycle is all about declaring the services our application need.
+Using Knifecycle is all about declaring the services our application needs.
  Some of them are simple constants:
 ```js
 // services/core.js
 // Core services that are often needed.
 The constant decorator allows you to